mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 New Features
 ############

-- :ref:`SaveAscii <algm-SaveAscii>` will no longer throw an error if `WriteXErrors` is requested, but there are no `Dx` data present in the workspace.
 - A new algorithm :ref:`Stitch <algm-Stitch>` will perform stitching of multiple 2D workspaces by calculating the scale factors as medians of point-wise ratios in the overlap regions.
 - All remote algorithms have been deprecated as they have not been used since v3.8.